TOOLS

 Mid-Fidelity Ideation

 Rapid prototyping to explore multiple solutions, focusing on mobile-first filtering and product comparison.
 This enabled me to be proactive by feasibility reviewing the mid-fidelity design without wasting time on finer details such as colouring and theming.
-This also helped establish which components were readily available in our component library and which would need to developed as custom.
+This also helped establish which components were readily available in our component library and which would need to be developed as custom.

 3